William Anninger, MD, is a pediatric ophthalmologist in the Division of Pediatric Ophthalmology at Children’s Hospital of Philadelphia (CHOP).

-Dr. Anninger completed his undergraduate training at the University of Michigan and received his medical degree from Dartmouth Medical School.
+Dr. Anninger has expertise in pediatric strabismus, pediatric cataracts and anterior segment anomalies, retinopathy of prematurity, eye trauma and vision issues.
+He completed his undergraduate training at the University of Michigan and received his medical degree from Dartmouth Medical School.
 He was an intern at Cambridge City Hospital, Harvard University, and completed his post-doctoral training at the William Havener Eye Institute, Department of Ophthalmology, Ohio State University, in Columbus, Ohio.
-In 2006 he completed his fellowship in pediatric ophthalmology at The Children's Hospital of Philadelphia.
+In 2006 he completed his fellowship in pediatric ophthalmology at Children's Hospital of Philadelphia.

 MD - Dartmouth Medical School, Hanover, NH